 People who are unfamiliar with addictions and neuroscience have a tendency to think “What’s the problem?
 If you decide something is not good for you, just stop!”
 In reality, that is not how our brains work.
+Asking someone to “Just stop! is like telling someone to “Make your brain work differently!”
+Making good choices is a part of the solution but by the time someone is addicted, other parts of their brain are strongly involved in making decisions.
 Addictions reside, for the most part, in the areas of our brains where our basic drives come from.
-Urges to engage in sexual activity or to act upon hunger by seeking food also reside in the same areas of the brain.
+Urges to engage in sexual activity or to act upon hunger by seeking food also reside in these areas of the brain.
 Most people understand that we are not always wise when it comes to having sex or who we have it with.
 And when we eat we frequently eat unhealthy foods because they taste good, or when we drink we may possibly drink unsafe water just because we are very thirsty.
 We all have experience giving in to these drives and engaging in potentially unsafe or problematic behaviors.
 When a person is addicted they have created an artificial drive which is just as powerful, if not more so, than the drive for sex, food, or thirst and which resides in the exact same areas of the brain and which uses all the same neural pathways as our hardwired drives.
 To understand how our brains can have different, sometimes conflicting, goals and objectives please see my page The Divided Mind.

 I strongly urge that anyone contemplating ending an addiction think long and hard about how they want their life to proceed.
 Make this evaluation while you are still actively addicted, before you feel the discomfort which comes with cessation.
 Understand that it is NOT easy.
 Do a Cost Benefit Analysis and get a feel for how the addiction is impacting your life.
 Take as much time as you need for this and when you have made your decision, PROCEED.

-If you decide to stop right then, do so.
+If, after evaluating the affects the addiction is having on your life, you decide to stop right then, do so.
 If that seems to be too radical of a move, then set a date to stop and prime yourself so that you are ready when the date arrives.
-(See What Worked for Me and What Might Work for You in the bottom third of this page).
+(See What Worked for Me and What Might Work for You at the bottom third of this page).
 If you decide to stop, don’t look back.
 Implement your decision.
 Every person who has actually given up an addiction will be familiar with the thoughts and actions which follow, and will have experienced the fear and reluctance which accompanies a quit attempt.
 When you think any of these thoughts, understand that you are thinking them because that primitive part of your brain is hungry and is trying to influence your behavior, but also understand that if you allow this part of your brain to call the shots, you will never end your addiction and all the negative things you wrote down in your Cost Benefit Analysis will continue to be a part of your life, and they will, almost certainly, be worse and will be joined by new horrors which you have yet to imagine:

 1. You decide to stop but think some indefinite time in the future is a much better time to stop instead of today.